alx-sch/miniRT/README.md

 The dot product is also called a scalar product or inner product.
 It takes two vectors and returns a *scalar value*.
 The dot product is computed as the sum of the products of the corresponding components of each vector.
-It essentially looks like this:
+It essentially looks like this (assuming both vectors are normalized):
 ```bash
 	float	dot(vec a, vec b)
 	{